Can You Run Home Assistant on Raspberry Pi 3B?

 How to Install Home Assistant on Raspberry Pi 3B

-Installing Home Assistant on a Raspberry Pi 3B is straightforward, but following best practices ensures stability.
+Installing Home Assistant on a Raspberry Pi 3B is simple, but following best practices ensures reliability.

 Step 1: Choose the Right Installation Method